The Criterion Channel | Fall 2024 | 6 weeks | Individual

 A space on the Internet for cinephiles.

-Criterion dominated the at-home movie scene during the age of DVD and VHS.
-To distinguish itself amongst new competitors such as Netflix, Hulu, and HBO Max in the Internet age, the new website places emphasis on old-school moviegoing aesthetics and highlights the special collections that Criterion takes care to curate on a monthly basis.
+Criterion dominated the at-home movie scene during the DVD and VHS era.
+To distinguish itself from new competitors such as Netflix, Hulu, and HBO Max in the digital age, the redesigned website emphasizes old-school moviegoing aesthetics while showcasing the carefully curated special collections released each month.
+Exclusive releases, commentaries, and interviews are highlighted with distinctive section headers and image treatments.